Peter Fleming (writer): Later life and death

 He travelled widely in far places; Wrote, and was widely read.Soldiered, saw some of danger's faces,Came home to Nettlebed.

 The squire lies here, his journeys ended – Dust, and a name on a stone –Content, amid the lands he tended,To keep this rendezvous alone.

 Family

-After the death of his brother Ian, Peter Fleming served on the board of Glidrose, Ltd, the company purchased by Ian to hold the literary rights to his professional writing, particularly the James Bond novels and short stories.
-Peter also tried to become a substitute father for Ian's surviving son, Caspar, who overdosed on narcotics in his twenties.
+After the death of his brother Ian in 1964, Fleming served on the board of Glidrose, a company purchased by Ian to hold the literary rights to his writing, particularly the James Bond novels and short stories.

 Peter and Celia Fleming remained married until his death in 1971.
-He was survived by their three children:
+He was survived by their three children, including Lucy Fleming.